Skip to content

 The parameters provided for modification in the data connection configuration screen are dependent on the selected driver.
 Available parameters are dependent on the configuration done by the administrator who added the driver.

 Many other fields can be found in a searchable expanded field.
-If a desired field is not listed, you can click Add parameter to include it.
+If a desired field is not listed, open Show advanced options and click Add parameter to include it.

 Click the trash can icon () to remove a listed parameter from the connection configuration.